Last updated: 17 December 2024

 Summary

-Same-sex sexual activity is not explicitly prohibited in Iraq, though certain offences in the Penal Code 1969, such as those criminalising ‘immodest acts’ and ‘prostitution’, as well as Sharia law, have been used to criminalise LGBT people.
-Both men and women appear to have been subject to criminalisation under these laws.
+Same-sex sexual activity is explicitly prohibited in Iraq, since the Iraqi Parliament passed an amendment to a 1988 anti-prostitution law in April 2024.
+Before this law was passed, certain offences in the Penal Code 1969, such as those criminalising ‘immodest acts’ and ‘prostitution’, as well as Sharia law, were used to criminalise LGBT people.
+Both men and women are criminalised under the new law.
+Transgender people are also explicitly criminalised.

-There is some evidence of the law being enforced in recent years, with LGBT people being occasionally subject to arrest.
-During ISIS’ control of Iraq, there were consistent reports of the death penalty being imposed against LGBT people under a strict interpretation of Sharia law.
+There is some evidence of the Penal Code 1969 being enforced in recent years, with LGBT people being occasionally subject to arrest.
+During ISIS’ control of Iraq, there were reports of the death penalty being imposed against LGBT people under a strict interpretation of Sharia law.
 There have been consistent reports of discrimination and violence being committed against LGBT people in recent years, including frequent murders, assaults, and harassment.

 Enforcement